 - Self-employed individuals and gig-workers, independent contractors, those who quit or temporarily left their job as a result of the virus, and those who employer is forced to close due the virus are all eligible for UI.

 - The federal government will provide an extra $600 per week on top of the normal benefit provided by your state and extend benefits for an additional 13 weeks.

 We encourage eligible members to promptly apply for UI benefits.
 UI is administered by states and state-provided benefits vary.
 Find your state guidelines and process for filing for UI here.

 3. Self-Employed/Small Business Relief

-The CARES Act creates a new Paycheck Protection Program (PPP), a $366 billion Small Business Administration (SBA) lending program intended to alleviate disruption to individuals and small businesses caused by the coronavirus.
+The CARES Act creates the new Paycheck Protection Program (PPP), a $349 billion Small Business Administration (SBA) lending program intended to alleviate disruption to individuals and small businesses caused by the coronavirus.

 Importantly, small businesses, sole-proprietors, independent contractors, and other self-employed individuals are eligible for relief.